dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

   ...
 }
 ```

-And we are done.
+And that’s it!

-**You should get 60fps frame rate for our application with 1 Million spheres.**
+**You should achieve a frame rate of 60 fps for the application, even with 1 Million spheres.**

 I will continue this blog with other titles which will discuss PBR and IBL in detail and its integration in our application.